Geodesic flow, left-handedness, and templates: Further questions

 The construction of Section~\ref{S:Template} associates a (multi)-template with every regular tessellation of~$\Hy^2$.
 Among all templates arising in this way, it is natural to pay special attention to those associated with the orbifolds~$\Orbpq$ of Section~\ref{S:q}.
 In this case, the tiles exclusively are ideal polygons and, therefore, there exists a one-to-one correspondence between the periodic orbits of the template and the periodic geodesics on the orbifold.
 The knots appearing in this approach generalize Lorenz knots, which correspond to the special case $p = 2, q= 3$.
 Lorenz knots have many interesting properties, and one can wonder whether similar properties could be true for those knots that appear in the above more general setting.

 \begin{ques} Which knots appear as periodic orbits of~$\GF{\Orbpq}$? \end{ques}

-In this direction, Pinsky announced~\cite{Tali} that every periodic orbit of~$\GF{\Orbdq}$ is a prime knot.
-On the other hand, our current results show that these knots are fibered.
+In this direction, Pinsky announced~\cite{Tali} that every periodic orbit of~$\GF{\Orbdq}$ is a prime knot (in the non-compact manifold~$\un\Orbpq$.
+Also, our current results show that these knots are fibered in~$\barre{\un\Orbpq}$.
 So, in particular, all knots cannot appear in this way.